[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Note:

 1 I am indebted to Luis Seabra Lopes of the Talabriga site for this useful idea.
-To paraphrase it, the rate of curvature is the "slack" in a rope following a road from one end to the other.
+To paraphrase it, the rate of curvature is the amount of "slack" in a rope following a road from one end to the other.

 If the road is absolutely straight, there will be no slack in the rope: the curvature is 0, as in flat uninhabited terrain.